DevOps-Represent/DevOpsTesting101/0-1-Setup.md

 ![SSH on Windows](images/ssh_image.jpg "SSH on Windows")

+If you don't see this output, i.e. if ssh is not recognised, please follow these instructions to enable ssh on your machine: https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/

+You should now be able to get the above output when typing in and pressing Enter after 'ssh'.

 ### 2. If you are not using Windows 10

 Please install PuTTY and PuTTY Gen, following steps 1-3 of section "Generate the key" : https://github.com/DevOps-Girls/devopsgirls-bootcamp/blob/master/8-2-SSH-from-Windows.md